Mochtar Lubis: Biography

 On 4 February 1975, he was arrested in relation to the 1974 riots during the visit of Japanese Prime Minister Kakuei Tanaka; Indonesia Raya was also shut down not long after the riots due to their reporting of the Pertamina corruption scandal.
 He spent over two months in Nirbaya prison without trial and was released on 14 April 1975.
 He noted that other prisoners, such as former Indonesian Air Force chief Omar Dani, had been imprisoned without trial for years.
 During his time there, he became an avid practitioner of yoga.

 He founded and co-founded numerous magazines and foundations, including the Obor Indonesia Foundation in 1970, Horison magazine, and the Indonesian Green Foundation.
 He was also outspoken about the need for freedom of the press in Indonesia and gained a reputation as an honest, no-nonsense reporter.
+In 1996, due to his anti-leftist stances, he returned the Magsaysay Award in protest when leftist author Pramoedya Ananta Toer received it.
 In 2000, he was named as one of the International Press Institute's 50 World Press Freedom Heroes of the past 50 years.

 After a long struggle against Alzheimer's disease he died in Medistra Hospital on 2 July 2004 at age 82.
 He was buried next to his wife in Jeruk Purut Cemetery.
 His funeral was attended by hundreds, including journalists and writers Rosihan Anwar and Ramadhan K.H..

 He was married to Siti Halimah, who died in 2001.
 Together they had three children, who produced eight grandchildren.